DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/otel/operator.md

             protocol: TCP
 ```

-The final generated Yaml content is as follows:
+The final generated YAML is as follows:

 ```yaml
 apiVersion: v1